caffeinewriter/wp-fingerprinter/README.md

 ## Arguments

-So far, this only supports a single argument.
+So far, this only supports a single switch.

 `-t, --target` - WordPress installation to attempt and fingerprint.
 Can be used multiple times in a single execution to iterate through the sites.